What is Preventive Detention?

 Within a month of the enactment of the Indian Constitution in 1950, the Preventive Detention Act 1950 was introduced.
 But these laws are repugnant to modern democratic constitutions.
 They are not found in any of the democratic countries and hence are unlawful in most countries like USA & UK.

 The reason this law applies in India is that India is a country having a multi-ethnical, multi-religious and multilingual society.
 Caste and communal violence are very common in India.
 Apart from that, the circumstances at the time when our constitution came in force, demanded such provisions.
-This is evident from following the statement of Dr. Bhimrao Ambedkar :
+This is evident from following the statement of Dr Bhimrao Ambedkar :

-“….in the present circumstances of the country, it may be necessary for the executive to detain a person who is tempering either with the public order or with the defense services of the country.
-In such case, I don’t think that the exigency of the liberty of an individual shall be above the interests of the state”
+“….in the present circumstances of the country, it may be necessary for the executive to detain a person who is tempering either with the public order or with the defence services of the country.
+In such a case, I don’t think that the exigency of the liberty of an individual shall be above the interests of the state”

 Preventive detention should be carefully distinguished from punitive detention.
 Punitive detention is punishment for illegal acts done.
-Preventive detention, on the other hand, is action taken beforehand to prevent possible commitment of the crime.
+Preventive detention, on the other hand, is action taken beforehand to prevent the possible commitment of the crime.
 Preventive detention thus is action taken on grounds of suspicion that some wrong actions may be done by the person concerned.

 Preventive detention can, however, be made only on four grounds.

-The grounds for Preventive detention are:
+The grounds for Preventive detention are

 1) Security of state,